 3. Inspection execution tools

-How inspection entities should proceed to request a remote inspection?
+How should inspection entities proceed to request a remote inspection?

 Are you a public sector professional that wants to implement remote inspection procedures in the work of regulatory agencies?
-Contact us, we can help.
+Contact us; we can help.